Mailchimp Logo

 6. Save Changes: After removing the logo, save your changes and proceed with your email campaign.

-The logo can only be repositioned within the email if you use a free account.
+The logo can only be repositioned in the email with a free account.
 You need to upgrade to a paid plan to remove the branding completely.

 What is Mailchimp custom branding?